inkfish/enclosure-clamp-for-bluerov/README.md

 ### 6" and 8" series

 There is no first-party enclosure clamp for the 6" and 8" enclosure series.
+The design file for the 6" series uses dimensions derived from the 4" series.
+This is a good starting point for other enclosure diameters.

+Mounting hardware is the same as for the 3" and 4" series.

 [license]: https://creativecommons.org/licenses/by/4.0/